 There’s an increasing interest in how Lean construction can help builders effectively and efficiently deliver projects.
 However, as construction teams confront new safety and operational challenges amid COVID-19, employees are re-examining traditional Lean worksite planning to enable remote collaborative team sessions.

-During a recent webcast, McCarthy Building and Remote Lean Construction Scheduling in an Unpredictable Environment, McCarthy offered a glimpse into how they have adapted their processes and procedures to keep their projects moving forward and their employees safe - both on the jobsite and in the office.
+During a recent webcast, Remote Lean scheduling: Taking field planning out of the field, McCarthy offered a glimpse into how they have adapted their processes and procedures to keep their projects moving forward and their employees safe - both on the jobsite and in the office.
 Oracle’s Mark Jenkins led the discussion, exploring how McCarthy is leading the way with better cross-team collaboration and coordination.

 Safety is always the top priority at McCarthy.
 The company has incorporated several changes to ensure the safety of their employees and subcontractors.
 For example, McCarthy has created new policies and guidelines to ensure safety while also maintaining productivity, including minimizing the number of entrances and exits, and placing highly visible safety posters on the jobsite.

 Construction is a close-proximity operation.
 Common jobsite tasks, including interior finishes and concrete pours, are highly interactive activities critical to each job.

 “We had to tackle how to get everyone onsite and off-site in an organized, low-contact manner,” Justin McCallin, McCarthy senior project scheduler, said during the webcast, now available on demand.
 The McCarthy team created a schedule for employees entering and exiting the jobsite to alleviate congestion and foot traffic and to ensure physical distancing protocol was followed.